TER in Mutual Funds

 3. The Cost of Advertising and Distribution

-This charge goes by several names, one of which is 12B-1.
+This charge is known by several names, one of which is 12B-1.
 The fees associated with selling and promoting mutual funds are part of this.
 Expenses paid to agents for the money include advertising, marketing, commissions to brokers, promotional costs, and more.

 4. Maintenance Fee